 - Don’t feel like you have to stick to a rigid minimum mileage.
 I’ve heard tales of runstreakers who make themselves run a certain distance each day – one story I heard was of a chap who dropped his house keys, then ran around in circles until he hit his minimum distance before he allowed himself to stop and pick them up.
 Don’t allow it to become an obsession, and remember that variety and FUN are key to a successful runstreak (see point 3).

 - Your legs will naturally feel tired, but they do get used to it after around 3 weeks.
 Remember that the more we run, the more efficient we get at running, the fitter we get, and we are after all designed to run.
 If you take some days easy, and eat well, there’s no reason why you can’t have a successful runstreak.
 If you’re not sure whether it’ll suit you, why not try setting a 5k time at the start of the month, and then have a rest after you’ve finished your month of running every day, and try another time trial a week later.
 The results will tell you whether it’s suited to you or not.

 - This brings me nicely onto my next point.
 Listen to your body.
 If it’s telling you something is painful, or you’re feeling run down, assess why, and have a rest day if you really need one.
 As a runner, listening to our bodies is a fantastic skill.

 - Lastly, dry shampoo is the best invention ever.
 Stock up.

-So if you’ve started a runstreak this October, or are considering one, just remember to keep it varied, listen to your body closely to avoid injury and overtraining, and let me know how it goes!
+So if you are considering starting a runstreak, just remember to keep it varied, listen to your body closely to avoid injury and overtraining, and let me know how it goes!